Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 ```lua
 player.xV = player.xV * 0.9
 ```
-This will subtract 10% of the players speed every frame, eventually bringing the player to a stop.
+This will subtract 10% of the player's speed every frame, eventually bringing the player to a stop.
 Make sure to adjust the values so that the player's speed and momentum feels right.
 The result of this change should look something like this.
 <video autoplay="" playsinline="" loop="" muted="">
   <source src="/images/movement.mp4" type="video/mp4">
 </video>